About this group

 It feels like we are at a tipping point.
 These ways are entering the mainstream and will become subject to the usual pressures from the existing system to conform and preserve the current paradigm.
 We are pleased to announce our new series of webinars, sharing our experiences and learning of working in this way.

-Join us on 13th February 2020 to hear Katie Rose talk about the Buurtzorg inspired approach which redesigned children’s services to enable social workers to prioritise relationships with children and their families. https://q.health.org.uk/event/redesigning-public-services-to-put-relationships-at-their-heart-with-katie-rose-zoom-video-phone/
+On 13th February 2020 Katie Rose talked about the Buurtzorg inspired approach which redesigned children’s services to enable social workers to prioritise relationships with children and their families.
+See the recording here https://www.youtube.com/watch?v=0OWsnGhr9qM&t=4s

-17th March 2020 Neil Dunford shares his experience of using communities of practice to improve relationships and communication.
+17th March 2020 Neil Dunford shared his experience of using communities of practice to improve relationships and communication.
 Bringing together professional and family carers to co-create the very best practice to support children with special educational needs and disabilities.
+Watch the video here

-22nd April 2020 Annie Francis reflects on her experiences and shares her learning about the Neighbourhood midwives model that boosted continuity of care by 500% but was blocked by current commissioning and funding structures from moving beyond the pilot stage.
+22nd April 2020 Annie Francis reflected on her experiences and shares her learning about the Neighbourhood midwives model that boosted continuity of care by 500% but was blocked by current commissioning and funding structures from moving beyond the pilot stage.
+Watch the recording here

 21st May 2020 Toby Lowe and Gary Wallace talk about Human Learning Systems, an answer to the failures of New Public Management and their experiences of implementing this in Plymouth.